seoharam/seoharam/README.md

 - 🔏 I’m currently working on [Private Repository](https://github.com/seoharam/LscnsProject)

-- 📚 I want to be a data scientist in the marine field
+- 📊 I want to be a data scientist in the marine field

 - 🤝🏻 I've been collaborate with samsung heavy industry / LS cable & system

+- 📷 I love photography and video shooting

 </td><td valign="top" width="50%">